bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-faceted-textual-search.md

 # Faceted and Textual Search with the GraphQL Storefront API

-BigCommerce storefront search features are available in the Storefront GraphQL API so that storefront API consumers can use BigCommerce's backend search to rebuild their faceted and textual search UI.
-These built-in capabilities allow Stencil developers to build on top of our search engine, as well as merchants on headless storefronts to access search, sort, and filtering capabilities available from BigCommerce.
+BigCommerce's GraphQL Storefront API lets you power your storefront's faceted and textual search with results from our back-end search engine.
+These built-in capabilities allow Stencil developers to build on top of our search engine, and it enables merchants on headless storefronts to use BigCommerce's search, sort, and filtering capabilities.

 With the GraphQL Storefront API's faceted and textual search, you can:
 - Load category pages with no selections, including the both the facets and products relevant to the search results